HouseOfVulcan/Maze-Runner-Robot/README.md

 Bare-metal embedded C project to control a 4-motor robot using an ultrasonic sensor for real-time obstacle avoidance on a STM32F407 Discovery board.

-> **Note:** Bot still incomplete, waiting on driver to finish build.
-Motor code and logic not fully tested.
-Sensor code is tested and works.

 ## Overview